Maven Central FAQ

 Q: How long does it take to publish something on Maven Central?

 It depends.
-I have seen from a couple of minutes to a few hours.
+It ranges from a couple of minutes to a few hours.
 The validation step (verifying signatures, source jars, etc…) is usually faster, in the order of minutes per project.
 The publishing part may take longer.

 Q: What API is used to upload SNAPSHOTs?